-EBC 1224 Electronic Coding for Systems: Integumentary, skeletal, muscular, auditory and ophthalmic: 4.0 credit hours each system will also be discussed.
+EBC 1224 Electronic Coding for Systems: Integumentary, skeletal, muscular, auditory and ophthalmic: 4.0 credit hours

+This course combines the knowledge and skill learned in medical terminology and applies it to human anatomy.
+This course focuses on the integumentary, skeletal, muscular, auditory and ophthalmic systems; and the diseases associated with each system.
+Pharmacology and Radiology, as they relate to each system will also be discussed.
 In addition, this course takes a systematic approach to hospital and ambulatory care coding emphasizing specific and correct coding procedures and techniques.
 The course provides an in- depth study of the ICD-9-CM and ICD-10-CM (Internal Classification of Diseases) for the systems listed.
 In addition, CPT4 (Current Procedural Terminology) and HCPCS (Health Care Procedure Coding System), will be discussed for these systems.
 Evaluation and management coding pertaining to each system will also be covered.
 Didactic portions of this course may be available via distance education delivery methods.
 Outside work required.